Recording your screen on a Chromebook is a powerful way to teach and observe student learning.

 Each video is accessed with a unique link on Loom’s website.
 The page features the video and an opportunity for viewers to comment on the video and react by selecting from several emoji symbols, similar to the Facebook like button.

-While Loom lacks a lot of the polish and sophistication of the other screen recording options for Chromebook, it might be a good choice if collaboration and conversation is the goal of your screencasting assignment.
+Loom is an ideal choice if collaboration and conversation is the goal of your screencasting assignment.

-Students can easily provide feedback and comments to one another, something that is not easy to do when using Screencastify or Nimbus.
+Students can easily provide feedback and comments to one another, something that is not easy to do when using Screencastify, ScreenPal, or Screencast for Chromebooks.

 If you are looking for something unique give Loom a try!
 I guarantee the round video will get people talking!